sara-sabr/ITStrategy/presentations/en/2021-05-DevOps-Self-Assessment-Tool.md

 - Learn about DevOps
 - Gather data to assess, analyse, implement and improve DevOps maturity, year over year at ESDC
-- Get recommendations on what your team can do to improve based on assessment results
+- Get recommendations on what your team can do to improve your capabilities
    - DevOps guidance will continuously improve over time
+- GC Digital Standards
-- Aligned to Policy and Directive on Service and Digital
+- TBS Policy and Directive on Service and Digital

 --